 The following steps are also helpful in creating a clear and comprehensive service blueprint template.

-1. Begin with an end-user or customer scenario.
+- Begin with an end-user or customer scenario.
 If you prefer to gain realistic perspectives on your scenario, interviewing customers is best.
 This way, you can create real solutions as you map the service blueprint.

-2. Plot the experience.
+- Plot the experience.
 Ensure to map out the experience the customer takes in chronological order.
 You can be as specific as possible in listing the customer journey.

-3. Build the entire map.
+- Build the entire map.
 You must lay out the rest of the story, including the actors, processes, technologies, and support systems.
 Consider the significant elements of a service blueprint that were discussed in this article.

-4. Put more details on the roles and responsibilities.
+- Put more details on the roles and responsibilities.
 Online diagramming tools let you customize your service blueprint template with visuals, colors, and more.
 You can use these features to specify the obligations of involved parties in the service process.
 Utilize various types of lines to emphasize customer interactions with the employees.
 Lines are also helpful to indicate where the processes become invisible to customers and where employees don’t directly interact with customers but are still significant in completing the service.

-5. Illustrate relationships.
-This time, the arrows will be useful to emphasize dependencies and relationships which cross-cut different steps in the service blueprint.
+- Illustrate relationships.
+This time, the arrows will be useful to emphasize dependencies and relationships that cross-cut different steps in the service blueprint.
 You can have single arrows to magnify that a role flows in a specific direction, while double arrows can mean two interdependent functions.
 As has been previously discussed here, you can always experiment with your diagram, given that the significant stages in the service process won’t be left out.